Bring a poinsettia into your home. See Almanac.com for tips on how to keep poinsettias going strong.

 Gardening Tasks by Month for Enterprise, AL

-Mulch between the rows in your garden to help control soil temperature and retain moisture.
+Remember to clean the rows in your garden to help prevent insects and diseases.

 Test your soil.
 Now is a good time to add lime if it is necessary.

 Start planning next year’s garden.
 Think about which crops did well and which didn’t fare well so that you can order better varieties next time.
 Think about the quantity of each crop and whether it was enough or too much.
 Assess learning before ordering seeds for next year.

 Before sending your seed order, draw a map of the garden area.
 This way, you’ll order the right amount of seeds.

 In empty garden beds, spread manure and compost over the garden and plow under to prepare your soil for next year.